jniemann66/juddperft/README.md

 ### description of algorithm used for test-external

-Lets say you a position for which the two engines disagree on perft 5.
+Lets say you have a position for which the two engines disagree on perft 5.
 The test-external process might proceed like this:

 ~~~